vienna-rb/vienna-rb.github.com/source/_posts/2013-03-22-rubyslava-number-26-ruby-meet-up-in-bratislava.markdown

 After those presentations, we had a lot of fun talking to people about various aspects of ruby, RoR and related topics.
 And had a second beer.
 Maybe a third ...

-It was a pity that we had to leave then to catch the train back to vienna in time.
+It was a pity that we had to leave then to catch the train back to Vienna in time.
 And while I can not promise that I will visit every time, I definitely will come over every once in a while, to meet, greet and learn.

 Thanks for having us!